LunaTV Ep. 03 - SEO - Best Tools, Canonical Hostnames, And Consolidating Domains

 The question was sort of phrased in a way that made me think that somebody was taking a preexisting blog and perhaps adding a little more to it and creating a little more of an online presence for a small business and so I’m phrasing my answer accordingly.

-Sticking with the WordPress situation, there are a couple really great SEO friendly tools out there that make the site even more SEO friendly.
-For instance there’s All-in-One SEO pack that lets you add titles and Meta descriptions and things like that to your posts, which may be different than the post or page names.
+Sticking with the WordPress situation, there are a couple really great SEO friendly tools out there that make the site, even more, SEO friendly.
+For instance, there’s an All-in-One SEO pack that lets you add titles and Meta descriptions and things like that to your posts, which may be different than the post or page names.
 It also offers enhanced permalink customization so that you can make really search engine friendly URLs that are sort of static appearing.
-The default for WordPress is actually not that great, so you’d actually have to go into the settings and change it to be more keyword rich URLs.
+The default for WordPress is actually not that great, so you’d actually have to go into the settings and change it to be more keyword-rich URLs.

 Obviously Google Keywords tool is still a viable option although use those metrics “with a grain of salt.”
 They’re definitely very broad, sort of numbers that you shouldn’t take into consideration exactly as they appear there.

 In addition to that, if you’re not already using FeedBurner to keep track of posts and things like that, it would be a really great addition to any improvement that you’re making to syndicate your content.